Key takeaways

 Even though Valtrex is very effective at treating herpes virus infections, it shouldn’t be taken by everyone.
 You should talk with your doctor before taking Valtrex if you have any of the following medical conditions:

-- HIV: Having HIV suppresses the immune system and increases the probability of getting other medical conditions.
-People with HIV who take Valtrex significantly increase their risk of getting TTP/HUS, a serious blood disorder.
+- HIV: Having HIV suppresses the immune system, making it harder to fight infections and increasing the probability of getting certain other medical conditions.
+People with HIV who take Valtrex may have an increased risk of getting TTP/HUS—a serious blood disorder.

 - Kidney or bone marrow transplants: If you’re taking Valtrex and are about to have a bone marrow or kidney transplant, you should talk with your doctor.
-Your risk of getting TTP/HUS will be significantly increased if you take Valtrex during your transplant process.
+Your risk of getting TTP/HUS may be increased if you take Valtrex during your transplant process.

 - Kidney problems or kidney disease: People with kidney problems or kidney disease could experience a worsening of symptoms or kidney failure if they take Valtrex.